tracychiang25/My-personal-web/README.md

 # Tracy's Personal Page

 Welcome to the reposotory for my personal website! \
-This website provides some personal information and experience about me, so you will be able to know me a little more after reviewing it.
-Below is some information about the project and how to set it up.
+This website provides some personal information and details about my experiences, providing visitors with insight into who I am.
+Below, you'll find information about the project and instructions on how to set it up.

 ## Purpose and Contribution